The performance effects of too much lazy loading

 twentytwentyone-single-mobile 1,352 1,384 2%

-Change in LCP (ms) by disabling native image lazy loading on sample WordPress pages.
+Change in LCP (ms) by disabling built-in image lazy loading on sample WordPress pages.

-The results above compare the median LCP in milliseconds for tests on archive and single pages for desktop and mobile.
-When we disabled lazy loading on archive pages, we observed LCP improving by a significant margin.
-On single pages, however, the difference was more neutral.
+These results compare the median LCP in milliseconds for tests on archive and single pages for desktop and mobile.
+When we disabled lazy loading on archive pages, we saw LCP improve by a significant margin.
+On single pages, however, it made less of a difference.

-It's worth noting that the effect of disabling lazy loading actually appears to make the single pages slightly faster.
+Disabling lazy loading seems to make the single pages slightly faster.
 However, the difference in LCP is less than one standard deviation for both desktop and mobile tests, so we attribute this to variance and consider the change neutral overall.
-By comparison, the difference for archive pages is more like two to three standard deviations.
+By comparison, the difference for archive pages is closer to two to three standard deviations.

 Series default disabled Difference from default